-Here is a list of our key school policies:
+Please find a list and attachments of our key school polices:

 At Colston’s Primary School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of race, gender, disability, faith, belief or religion or socio-economic background.